 Enhancing the QUAlity and Transparency Of health Research

-We were delighted to welcome Luis Gabriel Cuervo, Senior Advisor for Research Promotion & Development at the Pan American Health Organization, to deliver the 2015 EQUATOR Annual Lecture on 30th September.
+We were delighted to welcome Luis Gabriel Cuervo, Senior Advisor for Research Promotion & Development at the Pan American Health Organization (PAHO), to deliver the 2015 EQUATOR Annual Lecture on 30th September.
 The lecture was held during the REWARD/EQUATOR Conference and Luis Gabriel spoke about experiences with a systems approach in addressing issues such as research waste and research reporting standards.

 Download the slides and notes from this lecture

 A recording of the lecture is available on YouTube at: EQUATOR Annual Lecture 2015